 Food etymology aside, the French fry is one of America's greats, and Michigan will prove no slouch here.
-Potatoes actually count for more than $1 billion worth of economic impact to Michigan, so settle in for some of the greatest in potato as we check out 10 great Michigan eateries serving up the best French fries around!
+Potatoes actually count for more than $1 billion worth of economic impact to Michigan, so settle in for some of the greatest in potato as we check out Michigan's top eateries serving up the best French fries around!

 Ann Arbor’s Aventura is an interesting place to start looking for great French fries and there’s one menu item that sets them apart from the rest: the patatas bravas.
 Patatas bravas takes the potato wedge fry and fries it fully three times.
 Then they start ramping things up by adding melted cheese, honey aioli, olive oil and topping the whole thing off with a fried egg.
 That's a French fried wonderland right there, and the kind of thing that makes these fries worth checking out.

 The Paisley Pig, a gastropub in Grand Haven, has some of the best fries the lakeshore can offer, according to word from recent MLive polling.
 In fact, the pub fries at the Paisley Pig are sufficiently high-end that they're a featured item on the menu.
 When a place can make its French fries a feature, well, you know you're in for quite a time.
 Naturally, that's not all the Paisley Pig has to offer, but it's going to be more than enough for our needs!

 One of Marquette's recent openings, the Delft Bistro is actually part of a historic movie theater that was recently remodeled.
 Better yet, the Delft Bistro uses this location to supplement its offerings by showing movies after 4 p.m., and offering up unlimited fries from 4-6 p.m. every day, so your first movie of the day—and potentially part of your second—will come with all the French fries you can ask for.
 These Kennebec fries, house cut and served with aioli, will deliver quite a punch, with or without free movies.